Curriculum and Tracks

 Writing Intensive Courses

 Students are required to acquire a significant second-language capability, defined as courses or proficiency through the intermediate level (e.g. 300 level coursework) in a language other than English.
-If UMBC does not offer courses through the 302-level in a student’s chosen language, the student may meet the requirement through another institution.
-See your advisor for additional information about the GLBL language requirement.
+If UMBC does not offer courses through the intermediate level in a student’s chosen language, the student may meet the requirement through another institution.
+Please see Ms. Castle for additional information about the GLBL language requirement.